openshift-pipelines/pipelines-as-code/docs/install.md

 ## CLI

 `Pipelines as Code` provide a CLI which is designed to work as tkn plugin.
-To install the plugin see the instruction below.
+To install the plugin follow the instruction from the [CLI](./cli.md) documentation.

-See the [CLI](./cli.md) for the documentation on the CLI and how to install it.